kevinbeaty/any-promise/README.md

 Registration is not required for Node.js version >= 0.12 as a native `Promise` implementation is included.
 If no preference is registered, the global `Promise` will be used.

-To ensure registration works correctly across all dependencies, it is necessary that only one `any-promise` package is installed in the dependency tree.
-To ensure this, you should use [`npm dedupe`](https://docs.npmjs.com/cli/dedupe) or manually remove any `any-promise` packages not at the top level of your application dependency tree.

 #### Example:

 Assuming `when` is the desired Promise implementation: